In this post we will explore the use of the Single progression method in your training program for the purpose of building muscle mass.

 Example #3: Decrease the Rest

-Lastly, let's say that our next goal is to increase muscle mass and that up until now we had set a time-limit for our rest periods at three minutes of rest between each set.
-If the goal for our next program is to decrease the rest period each week until we can do all three sets with only a 90s rest between each set (and that is the only program goal), that is also an example of single progression.
+In this example, we want to improve our anaerobic fitness (tolerance to lactate), let's say that we have achieved the goal of Example #2 and during that program we had set a time-limit for our rest periods at three minutes of rest between each set.
+This time, we will decrease the rest period between sets each week by 30s until we can do all three sets with only a 60s rest between each set.
+This could also be an example of a Single progression method.

 Wrapping it Up